alibirkanbayram/MQ135-Librarry/README.md

 # MQ135-Librarry
-MQ135 libraray for Arduino and ESP
+MQ135 library for Arduino and ESP